Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 Naive approach: create a single partition with joined environments.
 Smart approach: preserve distinctions when possible.

-*Optimization 1: Environment-Based Merging*

 When two partitions have *identical* abstract environments, merge their path conditions:

 $ (b_1, rho) ljoin (b_2, rho) = (b_1 or b_2, rho) $

-This exploits a key insight: if the data abstraction is the same, we only need to track *which* paths lead here, not maintain separate representations.

 #example-box(title: "Merge Opportunity")[
   Two branches assign the same value: